BIBSYSDEV/NVA-Frontend/documentation/deployment/deployment.md

 - `Frontend-build`: Builds the React app and place the outputs in the `latest` build catalog.
 - `Promote-version`: Promotes the current `latest` build to a new build catalog with the current date as the name.
+- `Set-version`: Copies a version to the S3-bucket for the selected environment.
 - `Build-validation`: Ensures that the pushed branch is buildable, and that some frontend tests with mock data is OK.
 - `e2e-test`: Runs e2e test towards a specified build version.

 ## AWS S3

 S3 is the AWS Simple Storage Service which allows storing objects and resources.
-This is where we store builds, and `<env>.index.html` files.
+Builds are stored in the `frontend-builds`-bucket.
+Each environment have a bucket configured as a static website containing the correct version for the environment

 ## AWS CloudFront

 CloudFront is the AWS Content Delivery Network (CDN).
-This is where the S3 bucket containing the `<env>.index.html` files are exposed to the world.
+Each environment have a CloudFront distribution exposing the S3 bucket configured as a website.

 ## AWS Route 53

 Route 53 is the AWS DNS service.
-This is used to expose the app on intuitive URLs like `nva.unit.no` instead of `<random-id>.cloudfront.net`.
+This is used to expose the app on intuitive URLs like `nva.sikt.no` instead of `<random-id>.cloudfront.net`.

 # Questions:

 - Problematic that extrnal users have access to `dev` and other environments than `prod`?
-- What about caching? `<env>.index.html` should never be cached.
 - When are tests run?
 - Can we make a temp deploy for every PR so that PO can verify the solution before merge?